The outbreak of COVID-19 sparked global anxiety and concern around the world. What are the realities of the pandemic? We investigate.

 This article aims to answer some questions that people are asking about the virus and the pandemic.

 SARS-CoV-2 is a coronavirus that causes coronavirus disease 2019 (COVID-19).
 Coronaviruses are a family of viruses that target and affect mammals’ respiratory systems.

 There are four main ranks of coronaviruses: alpha, beta, delta, and gamma.
-Most of these only affect animals, but some of the alpha and beta types can pass to humans.
+Most of these only affect animals, but some of the

 Only two coronaviruses have previously caused global outbreaks.

 When humans first contract a coronavirus, it usually results from contact with an infected animal.

 The SARS coronavirus spread to humans via civet cats, while the MERS virus spread via dromedaries, a type of camel.
 However, determining which type of animal is transmitting a coronavirus to humans can be difficult.

 In the case of SARS-CoV-2, initial reports from China tied the outbreak to a seafood market in central Wuhan.
 As a result, local authorities closed down the market on January 1, 2020.

 When MNT contacted the WHO for comment, their spokespeople emphasized: